 Those who work for companies like Monsanto know very well that pollen containing their genetically-modified genes will be carried by natural processes from their plants to other plants that don’t contain the gene.
 The fact that they have taken no measures whatsoever to prevent this from happening is an instance of incredible carelessness, which is comparable to someone leaving something valuable, such as one’s money or jewellery, lying about on the street or completely unprotected, to be carried away by the first person who comes across it, and then later claiming that that person is guilty of theft.
 Monsanto has sued these farmers for patent infringement, causing some of them to go bankrupt.
-Thus, Monsanto is using its genetic patents to tyrannize over farmers and force them to buy its patented seeds, since any farmer that refuses to do so may be sued for patent infringement and consequently lose one’s farm or one’s livelihood.
+Thus, Monsanto is using its genetic patents to tyrannize over farmers and force them to buy its patented seeds, since any farmer that refuses to do so may be sued for patent infringement and consequently lose one’s farm or livelihood.

 This is Monsanto’s nefarious ploy, the tyrannical manner in which it has gained almost complete corporate control over the corn and soybean markets in the United States in such a short period of time.
 By allowing pollen from its genetically-modified plants to spread to crops that don’t contain the gene and then suing farmers for patent infringement, it has taken away the farmers’ freedom not to grow Monsanto’s genetically-modified crops.
 This denial of farmers’ freedom is nothing more than tyranny masquerading as patent infringement.
 Moreover, it is a blatant violation of the basic principle that underlies the operations of the free market, since, in order to remain free, all the participants in a market must not be coerced to purchase any individual’s or company’s product.